dhiltgen/ev-conversion/README.md

 * Durango/Grand Cherokee based on MBZ body - 2014+
 * 1988-91 Subaru XT6 - PWM works, but may not be super strong
 * Volvo: uses CAN signals to fine tune, but can be made to work in single speed w/o CAN messages
+* Given the 4Runner has oversized tires (33"), a stronger pump will be better...

 CAN bus
 * Shield plus arduino apparently tricky for beginners